FeiYao-Edinburgh/FeiYao-Edinburgh.github.io/_pages/life.md

 <!-- {% include base_path %} -->

 Life and academy are mutually beneficial.
 I would like to travel ten thousand miles as well as read ten thousand books!
 Below I show you all the places that I have visisted and all the books that I have read so far.
-Pursuing PhD outside, cooking is a must skill.
+Pursuing PhD outside, cooking is a must-learn skill.
 Fortunately, I seem quite good at it.
 Hence this page will likely to be updated in a future point by incorporating some dished I made.
 Also I will make this page more concise and readable.<br/>
 (<u>Underlined items</u> denote recommended ones from my personal point of view)

 Books